-This guide delves into the emerging trends shaping yacht interior design in 2025.
-By exploring key design elements, profiling industry-leading designers, and examining the integration of technology and sustainability, we aim to inspire and inform anyone seeking to create the perfect superyacht interior.
+This guide walks you through the emerging trends shaping yacht interior design in 2026.
+By exploring key design elements, profiling industry-leading designers, and examining how technology and sustainability are being woven into every detail, you’ll find the inspiration and insight you need to create the perfect superyacht interior.

 Table of Contents